One of the Northeast’s great backpacking adventures proves that good things don’t come easy.

 If Zealand isn’t in the cards for you, take the Bondcliff Trail at the Guyot junction.
 From the junction, the trail is briefly above treeline, with fantastic views east into the Pemi, before dropping you at the spur trail for the Guyot Campsite (44.161049, -71.537468).

 Back on the Bondcliff Trail, follow it uphill, mainly through the trees, for 0.5 miles before poking above treeline on Mount Bond’s summit (44.152889, -71.531250), the trip’s eleventh 4,000-footer.
-From Bond’s summit, you get a great view of what lies ahead, as the Bondcliff Trail winds towards the sheer walls of Bondcliff.
+From Bond’s summit, you get a great view of what lies ahead, as the Bondcliff Trail winds toward the sheer walls of Bondcliff.

 Bondcliff

-Before leaving Mount Bond’s summit, get a hat, gloves, and windshirt ready.
+Before leaving Mount Bond’s summit, get your hat, gloves, and windshirt ready.
 While the 1.2 miles between Mount Bond and Bondcliff are quite scenic (and among the Whites’ most beautiful), they are also either at or above treeline, leaving you exposed to wind and weather.
 Feeling warm and comfortable will allow you to enjoy the excellent views from the Bondcliff Trail as you approach the loop’s final summit, Bondcliff.
 No matter if you’re starting to get anxious for the hike to be over, or you don’t want the fun to stop, the numerous false summits on the way to the top can play mind games with even the most resilient of hikers.

 Homestretch